dgraeber/seed-farmer/docs_v2/docs/guides/module-development.md

 ## ModuleStack

-The modulestack (`modulestack.yaml`) is an optional AWS CloudFormation file that contains the granular permissions that AWS CodeSeeder will need to deploy your module.
+The modulestack (`modulestack.yaml`) is an optional AWS CloudFormation file that contains the granular permissions that the module role may need to deploy your module.
 It is recommended to use a least-privilege policy to promote security best practices.

 By default, the CLI uses AWS CDK v2, which assumes a role that has the permissions to deploy via CloudFormation and is the recommended practice.
-You have the ability to use the `modulestack.yaml` to give additional permissions to `AWS CodeSeeder` on your behalf.
+You have the ability to use the `modulestack.yaml` to give additional permissions to the module role on your behalf.

 Typical cases when you would use a `modulestack.yaml`: